Brasilosuchus

 Brasilosuchus is an extinct monospecific genus of crocodilian that lived during the Miocene of Brazil.
-It contains one species, Brasilosuchus mendesi, named by Jonas Souza-Filho and Jean Bocquetin-Villanueva in 1989.
+It contains one species, Brasilosuchus mendesi, named by Jonas Souza-Filho and Jean Bocquentin-Villanueva in 1989.
 They subsequently re-identified it as a species of Charactosuchus in a 1993 conference abstract, but this conclusion has not been accepted since it was not published.
 Along with Charactosuchus, it is possibly a member of Tomistominae, but they have not been included in a phylogenetic analysis.
 If this interpretation is correct, then they would have originated from North American ancestors in the first dispersal of the group into the Americas.